/

 • The “next friend” is not part of the legal proceeding themselves and is not appointed as a guardian of the victim.
 8 CFR 214.14(a)(7)

-If the primary victim of the crime was not 16 years old on the date the crime occurred, the parent, guardian, or “next friend” can help fulfill the cooperation requirement.
+If the primary victim of the crime was not 16 years old on the date the crime occurred, the parent, guardian, or “next friend” may be able to help fulfill the cooperation requirement.

-If the primary victim is “incapacitated or incompetent,” the parent, guardian, or “next friend” can help fulfill the cooperation requirement.
+If the primary victim is “incapacitated or incompetent,” the parent, guardian, or “next friend” may be able to fulfill the cooperation requirement.

 Your Future, Our Priority